mariokonrad/marnav/README.md

 - NMEA-0183
 - AIS
 - SeaTalk (Raymarine device communication)
-- Reading data from serial ports (NMEA, SeaTalk)
 - Basic geodesic functions, suitable for martime navigation.
+- Reading data from serial ports (NMEA, SeaTalk).
+This is a separate library, available only if required environment is present, typically a Linux system.

 See chapter _Features_ for a complete and detailed list.